jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 We first create a reader with a few options (presence of a header, delimimter and encoding).

 We then add a new column do our data frame with a unique ID (because the source data did not have any) - and finally display this data frame using the function *Display()*.
-Executing the cell (or pressing CTRL+Return) will result in:
+Executing the cell (or pressing CTRL+Return) will result in the following:

 ![Source dataframe in notebook]({{site.baseurl}}/assets/img/posts/2020-09-04-synapse-net-spark/notebook-source-dataframe.png){:width="600px"}